msmdev/geno2phenoTB/README.rst

 program project CARE_.
 Further, Bernhard Reuter would like to thank the `Tübingen AI Center`_ for funding his work.
-Special thanks go to `Nico Pfeifer`_ from the University of Tübingen and `Matthias Merker`_ and `Jan Heyckendorf`_ from the Research Center Borstel – Leibniz Lung Center for their untiring support.
+Special thanks go to `Nico Pfeifer`_ from the University of Tübingen and `Matthias Merker`_ and `Jan Heyckendorf`_ from the Research Center Borstel for their untiring support.
 They supplied data and expertise that was crucial for this project.
 We would like to thank Nico Pfeifer, `Rolf Kaiser`_, and the whole geno2pheno_ team who laid the mental foundation for this project by their creative and groundbreaking work on the original